zalando/restful-api-guidelines/http/Http.md

   updating
 - on successful PUT requests, the server will replace the entire resource addressed by the URL with the representation passed in the payload
-- successful PUT requests will usually generate 200 or 204 (if the resources was updated - with or without actual content returned), and 201 (if the resource was created)
+- successful PUT requests will usually generate 200 or 204 (if the resource was updated - with or without actual content returned), and 201 (if the resource was created)

-**Note:** Resource IDs with respect PUT requests are maintained by the client and passed as a URL path segment.
+**Note:** Resource IDs with respect to PUT requests are maintained by the client and passed as a URL path segment.
 Putting the same resource twice is required to be idempotent and to result in the same single resource instance.
 If PUT is applied for creating a resource, only URIs should be allowed as resource IDs.
 If URIs are not available POST should be preferred.

 ### POST